AVSLab/basilisk/src/fswAlgorithms/pointCloudProcessing/cameraTriangulation/cameraTriangulation.rst

 ----------------------------------
 The module assumes the number of features in the provided point cloud and the number of key points from the camera image are equal, and that the features and corresponding key points are in the same order.
-The module also assumes that all key points come from a single camera, so the camera calibration matrix :math:`[K]` and the direction cosine matrix (DCM) :math:`[CN]` that maps from the inertial frame N to the camera frame C is the same for all key points.
+The module also assumes that all key points come from a single camera, so the camera calibration matrix :math:`[K]` is the same for all key points.

 Algorithm
 ---------